MZehren/ADTOF/README.md

 ## Dataset
-A copy of the `ADTOF` dataset is available in the folder [/dataset](/dataset) without the audio files containing copyrighted content.
+A copy of the `ADTOF` dataset is available in the folder [/dataset](/dataset).
+This copy is shared without the audio files containing copyrighted content.
 The dataset has the following structure:
 - [/annotations/aligned_beats/](./dataset/annotations/aligned_beats/): text files with the time corrected beats location
 - [/annotations/aligned_drum/](./dataset/annotations/aligned_drum/): text files with the time corrected drum onsets location
 - [/annotations/aligned_drum/[raw/converted/aligned]_midi/](./dataset/annotations/): contains intermediate files kept for debuging purposes